“Stunning minimalist hotel and fabulous restaurant in a former 17th-century convent”

 - Ideal central location for exploring Palma's historical sights and boutiques

-- The perfect antidote to the summer heat, and tranquility in the heart of the city (save the occasional bell-ringing from the church next door)
+- The rooftop terrace and pool are the perfect antidote to the summer heat, exuding tranquility in the heart of the city (save the occasional bell-ringing from the church next door)

 - Really friendly, helpful staff